kunallimaye/service-virtualisation/README.md

 #Project overview#
-There are three steps to service virtualisation:
+There are three steps to implement service virtualisation:
->1) Connect to the provider service
+1. Connect to the provider service
->2) Consume the service
+2. Consume the service
->3) Expose the service to be consumed
+3. Expose the service to be consumed

 This is an implementation of Service Virtualisation design pattern.
 >http://soapatterns.org/candidate_patterns/service_virtualization

 Application created using command:
->TODO: insert appropriate command
+* >TODO: insert appropriate command
->'rhc create-app -a servicevirtualisation -t jbossews-2.0 -s -g medium'
+* >'rhc create-app -a servicevirtualisation -t jbossews-2.0 -s -g medium'

 --------